 The garage door itself doesn’t open and close.
 The springs do the heavy lifting, ensuring your garage door opens and closes correctly.
 When the springs break, it’s a serious issue.

-If you suspect you’re facing broken springs, call a garage repair service.
+If you suspect you’re facing broken springs, be careful about opening the door yourself.
+Call a garage repair service for peace of mind and safety.

 Do you notice your garage door begins to close but opens back up again?
 Your settings could be incorrect.